duckduckgo/duckduckgo-help-pages/_docs/r-legal/duckduckgo-preview-crash-report.md

 ---
-title: DuckDuckGo Preview crash report disclaimer
+title: DuckDuckGo Preview for Windwos crash report disclaimer
 nav_title: DuckDuckGo Preview Disclaimer
 description: DuckDuckGo Preview automatically collects diagnostic information in the event of a crash to help DuckDuckGo test and improve experimental features.
 category: Legal
 order: 450
 ---

 Per our privacy policy, DuckDuckGo does not track you, ever.
-In order to improve the experimental features included in DuckDuckGo Preview, diagnostic information is automatically sent to DuckDuckGo in the event of a crash.
+In order to improve the experimental features included in DuckDuckGo Preview for Windows, diagnostic information is automatically sent to DuckDuckGo in the event of a crash.
 This diagnostic information can include:

 -   What browser feature was in use at the time of the crash
 -   Your DuckDuckGo Preview version number